 At its core, both psychology and psychiatry are professions that address something that is amiss within a person, whether it’s at the level of subjective responses (or the way it’s being handled by society) or whether it’s at the level of brain and body chemistry and how it relates to how one perceives the world.
 Seeing as they both serve functions that overlap to an extent, people often get the two confused.
-It’s understandable as to why that happens, but this article will clear up any confusions regarding the matter!
+It’s understandable as to why that happens, but this article will clear up any confusion regarding the matter!

-This article is structured in a way to draw attention to the differences.
+This article is structured in a way to draws attention to the differences.
 For each section, we’ll start by mentioning the difference between the two professions, and then elaborate as to why and how that difference came into being.

 Without further ado, then – the key differences between psychology and psychiatry.
 Or rather, between psychologists and psychiatrists.